-The UW Master of Science in Data Science is a unique degree, bringing together six different departments to develop well-rounded professional data scientists.
+Admission to the UW Master of Science in Data Science program is competitive.
 To be successful in the program, students need a solid background in mathematics, computer programming and communication.

 Application Dates and Deadlines

 A new cohort of the Master of Science in Data Science program begins each fall.
 Applications open on September 10, 2018, for the fall 2019 cohort.
 The application deadline is January 18, 2019, and applicants will be notified of a decision by March 29.

 Note: The Master of Science in Data Science program no longer requires GRE scores to apply.

 You need a four-year bachelor's degree from a regionally accredited college or university in the United States or its equivalent from a foreign institution.

 A grade point average of at least 3.2 (on a 4.0 scale) for the last 60 graded semester credits or the last 90 graded quarter credits of your undergraduate degree is preferred.
 However, we will consider applicants with a GPA between 3.0 and 3.2.

 All prerequisite coursework must be completed before you apply.
 MOOC or other ungraded coursework cannot be used to fulfill this requirement.

 If you took math or programming at a Washington state community college, please see UW's course equivalency guide.